aceptar77/store/README.md

-This is an example of a single-product store that connects to the placetopay payment gateway The application is made on vb.net 2019 and compiled in framework 4.7 Uses entity framework 6.0 and bd SQL
+This is an example of a single-product store that connects to the placetopay payment gateway The application is made on vb.net 2019 and compiled on framework 4.7 Uses entity framework 6.0 and bd SQL
 It consists of 3 forms that inherit from a master.
 frmMainStore: Where the order is made